woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 It is seeing that all attempts to solve the problem, to improve, to survI've, only perpetuate the problem and deepen it.
 It is seeing that all such attempts to solve the problem are the problem itself, and that **the problem is an illusion, that it doesn’t exist except as attempts to solve it**.
 All striving of anykind, therefore, simply falls away.

 It is a moment when all doingness simply drops.
 Not that we drop it.
 We simply see the true reality of things and in that moment the doingness drops away of itself.
-This doesn’t mean that we necessarily become inactI've.
+This doesn’t mean that we necessarily become inactive.

 Instead, it means that we do whatever we do — without strivingness, without compulsI'veness or concern.
 We've been chasing our tail in a thousand different ways, whirling around faster and faster.
 We're <u>dizzy</u> from the chase, insane.
 Suddenly we see that the tail cannot ever be caught, that in fact the chasing is the problem and that there is no problem outside of the chasing.

 In that moment we simply stop.
 All the doingnessstops.
 We simply sit down, take a rest and let the <u>dizziness</u> clear.
 In fact the dizziness and insanity were part-and-parcel of the chasing itself.
-Now they simply drop when the chasing drops. **We see that we're flowing down the rI'ver and have been flowing down the rI'ver forever and will be flowing down the rI'ver forever.**
+Now they simply drop when the chasing drops. **We see that we're flowing down the river and have been flowing down the river forever and will be flowing down the river forever.**

 Mind wants to be different, unique, special; it wants to get somewhere, to go in its own direction.
-So it starts trying not to flow down the rI'ver, it starts trying to go upstream.
-And then the whole rI'ver, the whole Existence seems to be against us.
-We are trying so hard, struggling so <u>valiantly</u> against the rI'ver, but the rI'ver just keeps pushing us in the direction of the flow.
-The rI'ver seems so implacable, relentless, indifferent to our <u>plight</u> and our struggle.
-The rI'ver seems to be <u>hostile</u>,actI'vely working against our will and our desires.
+So it starts trying not to flow down the river, it starts trying to go upstream.
+And then the whole river, the whole Existence seems to be against us.
+We are trying so hard, struggling so <u>valiantly</u> against the river, but the river just keeps pushing us in the direction of the flow.
+The river seems so implacable, relentless, indifferent to our <u>plight</u> and our struggle.
+The river seems to be <u>hostile</u>,actively working against our will and our desires.

-Awakening is seeing that we are creating the problem.Its seeing that **the rI'ver is not against us, its simply flowing the way its flowing**.
-And the issue is not whether or not we're going to flow with the rI'ver, because we're going to do that in any event. **It is vast, and “you” and “I” are atoms.**`无我`
+Awakening is seeing that we are creating the problem.Its seeing that **the river is not against us, its simply flowing the way its flowing**.
+And the issue is not whether or not we're going to flow with the river, because we're going to do that in any event. **It is vast, and “you” and “I” are atoms.**`无我`

-Rather, the issue really is whether we will struggle or not as we flow down the rI'ver.
+Rather, the issue really is whether we will struggle or not as we flow down the river.
 The question is whether we’ll become aware of who is creating the struggle in our life.
-To the extent that we push against the rI'ver the rI'ver seems to push back, but the rI'ver is not the problem.
+To the extent that we push against the river the river seems to push back, but the river is not the problem.

-If there is awareness moment-to-moment of the mind’s struggles then moment-to-moment they disappear; then we can listen to our inner voice and cease our struggling with the rI'ver.
+If there is awareness moment-to-moment of the mind’s struggles then moment-to-moment they disappear; then we can listen to our inner voice and cease our struggling with the river.
 We stop struggling with Existence.
-Then we’re in a deep bliss as we flow down the rI'ver.
+Then we’re in a deep bliss as we flow down the river.
 Then we celebrate existence moment-by-moment.

 We see that all attempts to improve our struggles are only more struggling.
-And if we try to stop struggling and try to flow down the rI'ver, then we’re in tension.
-How can we try to flow down the rI'ver?
+And if we try to stop struggling and try to flow down the river, then we’re in tension.
+How can we try to flow down the river?
 We’re already doing it.
 It’s just a deep let-go, there’s no trying or efforting.
 All trying, all efforting just keeps the game going.

 **Mind is like a bicycle — it must keep moving or it will fall down.
 It goes on creating struggle, searching, survival,desire.
 It creates movement, striving, change, because other-wise it simply disappears, it falls down.
 Mind is the struggle itself.
 Without the struggle there’s no mind either.**